allajahzan/StyleSavvy-Ecommerce-web-app/README.md

-StyleSavvy, it's an Ecoomerce website
+StyleSavvy, it's an Ecommerce website